Korean American children's literature: Cultural authenticity

 Scholars Yoo-Lee et al. define cultural authenticity as “the absence of stereotypes but also the presence of values consistent with a particular culture and the accuracy of cultural details in text and illustrations.”
-There are varying degrees in the accuracy of representations of Korean and Korean American culture in children’s literature.
-For example, a study conducted in 2015 analyzed 33 children’s books that were published in the United States and included an aspect of Korean culture, and ultimately found that these picture books served as a window into Korean culture and often portrayed narratives of immigrant and adopted children.
-Additionally, the researchers in this study found that while younger children were depicted relatively accurately in the illustrations, older Koreans were often drawn in an inaccurate and stereotypical manner.
+There are varying degrees in the accuracy of representations of Korean and Korean American culture in children's literature.
+For example, a study conducted in 2015 analyzed 33 children's books that were published in the United States and included an aspect of Korean culture and found that these picture books served as a window into Korean culture and often portrayed narratives of immigrant and adopted children.
+Additionally, the researchers in this study found that while younger children were depicted accurately in the illustrations, older Koreans were often drawn in an inaccurate and stereotypical manner.
 Common elements mentioned in these books included Korean traditional clothing, food (with kimchi being the dish that appeared the most frequently), and holidays.

-The use of the Korean and English languages is also a central part to the cultural authenticity of Korean American children’s literature.
+The use of the Korean and English languages is also a central part to the cultural authenticity of Korean American children's literature.
 One example of a book that authentically incorporates the Korean language into the plot is Juna’s Jar (written by Jane Bahk), where the protagonist refers to her family members using honorific titles, as is the custom of Korean culture.
 Other books (e.g. Chef Roy Choi and the Street Food Remix, written by Jacqueline Briggs Martin and June Jo Lee) feature accurate illustrations of signs written in Korean that one would expect to see in local Korean American communities.